the above links do not function

 —— About this site

 Thank you for coming to this page to learn something about Newsmedianews.
-This site is the result of my years in and then out of journalism — a period in which I learned that the primary objectives of news reporting should be twofold—to inform and to entertain.
+This site forms a part of my contributions to the Internet and thus, ultimately, the world and all in it.
+It includes my belief developed over the result of my years in and out of journalism — a period in which I learned that the primary objectives of news reporting should be twofold—to accurately inform and to entertain.

-This spot in the ether is therefore a blend of humour, satire and current news reports and articles from around the world and is operated as a news and information portal.
-As well as dedicated new links the site also contains numerous articles that would nicely fit under the broad umbrella The Ramblings of a Muse, or perhaps several of them.
+This spot in the ether is therefore a blend of humour, satire and current news reports and articles from around the world and is operated as a news and information and services portal.
+As well as dedicated new links the site also contains numerous articles that would perhaps nicely fit under the broad umbrella The Ramblings of a Muse, or several of them.

 The site is extensive in content.
 Use the unique EasyNav facility to assist browsing and use the search facilities both on and off-site.